HiroshiNohara/Offline-face-attendance-application/README.md

 - Add search function
 - Add the view of employee attendance history
-- Add the discrepancy of employee repeat attendance function
+- Restrict employee repeat attendance
 - Simplify some operational processes
 - Fix known issues

 ### 1.1.0

-- Remove the user login function
+- Remove the administrator login function
 - Fix the problem that the application control is incomplete under the device landscape
 - Support for multi-language switching
 - Interface UI logic adjustment